cpchalk/gpcheckx/README.md

 is required which has been built by the KBMAG binary kbprog.

-gpcheckx adresses the problem of when the the provisional word acceptor, built from the initial word differece set is too large for further orocessing by the kbmag system and proposes two solutions to this.
+gpcheckx adresses the problem of when the the provisional word acceptor, is simply too large for further orocessing in the kbmag system and proposes two solutions.

-1 Truncate the Word Acceptor to a more acceptable size.
+1. Truncate the Word Acceptor to a more acceptable size.

 See the 'Truncating' section.

-2. Speculatively add so-called diagonal word differences to the current word difference set in the hope that the word acceptor built from it becomes 'small'.
+2. Speculatively add so-called diagonal word differences to the current word difference set in the hope that the word acceptor built from this larger set becomes 'small'.

-See 'Adding Diagonals' section.
+See the 'Adding Diagonals' section.

 # Examples of use.